dervism/webpack_react_starter/README.md

 **Webpack:**

-The configuration is split in to three parts:
+The configuration is split into three parts:

 - common
 - start